UM-Flint soars to new heights with launch of ultimate club

 Current members have already initiated outdoor practice sessions on the First Street Residence Hall lawn and will transition to an indoor location this winter in preparation for participation in the USA Ultimate College league next spring.
 The competitive season takes place January through March, with conference championships occurring April through May.
 When they're not in competition season, the UM-Flint Ultimate Frisbee Club will remain active in the fall and winter semesters by practicing and scrimmaging outdoors on or near campus.
 For students interested in learning more about ultimate, contact the club leadership at [email protected].
 For additional information about forming a new club sport or joining an existing one, visit the club sports webpage.

-Cecilia Warchol is the communications assistant for UM-Flint Recreational Services.
-She can be reached at [email protected].
+Cecilia Warchol is a UM-Flint alum and can be reached at [email protected].